parkcitymedia/devCraft/README.md

 # NOTICES
 <h6>latest notice will <i>always</i> be posted at the top of this document. all previous notices (as well as the latest) will be posted under this section.</h6>

 <b><i>NOTICE 12/6/2017: Server maintenance on hiatus.
 I've got school, and dsteiner has work - don't get your hopes up for any huge fixes any time soon. sorry, guys</i></b>

+<b><i>NOTICE 12/6/2017: Server maintenance on hiatus.
+I've got school, and dsteiner has work - don't get your hopes up for any huge fixes any time soon. sorry, guys</i></b>
 <br />